How to make video and audio accessible

 Closed captions

-Closed captions are added to your video after it is created.
-They are better for accessibility because they can be:
+Closed captions are added after a video is created and can be:

 - read by screen readers